trey-rosius/cdk_group_chat/content/app_stacks_and_endopoints/get_all_groups_created_by_user.md

 ### getAllGroupsCreatedByUser

 This is a Query request, which would either return an empty list or a list of groups the requesting user created.
-This request suppports pagination, so we will be using `limit`, to limit the amount of data we demand per request, and also `nextToken` to provide a string to the next position our request should start demanding from.
+This request supports pagination, so we will be using `limit`, to limit the amount of data we demand per request, and also `nextToken` to provide a string to the next position our request should start demanding from.

 Hope that makes sense.